 In this article, we explore the relationship between financial anxiety and head and neck alignment, delving into the physiological, neurological, and biomechanical mechanisms at play.

-We also provide real-life examples and insights backed by scientific studies to uncover the “how” and “why” behind this connection.
+This article also provides real-life examples and insights backed by scientific studies to uncover the “how” and “why” behind this connection.

 Table of Contents